The Chart for Vinco Ventures Inc. (BBIG) Is Flashing Mixed Signals

 BBIG’s Market Performance

-BBIG stocks went down by -8.46% for the week, with a monthly jump of 18.22% and a quarterly performance of -42.41%, while its annual performance rate touched -8.46%.
-The volatility ratio for the week stands at 17.25% while the volatility levels for the past 30 days are set at 16.42% for Vinco Ventures Inc..
-The simple moving average for the period of the last 20 days is -4.20% for BBIG stocks with a simple moving average of -29.22% for the last 200 days.
+BBIG stocks went up by 8.56% for the week, with a monthly jump of 34.89% and a quarterly performance of -29.08%, while its annual performance rate touched -17.45%.
+The volatility ratio for the week stands at 11.47% while the volatility levels for the past 30 days are set at 17.11% for Vinco Ventures Inc..
+The simple moving average for the period of the last 20 days is -1.90% for BBIG stocks with a simple moving average of -23.67% for the last 200 days.

-During the last 5 trading sessions, BBIG fell by -8.46%, which changed the moving average for the period of 200-days by +35.19% in comparison to the 20-day moving average, which settled at $3.07.
-In addition, Vinco Ventures Inc. saw 22.69% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BBIG rose by +8.56%, which changed the moving average for the period of 200-days by +27.31% in comparison to the 20-day moving average, which settled at $3.27.
+In addition, Vinco Ventures Inc. saw 33.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading